MelvinG03/INST_126_Final/README.md

 If display_guessed_letters is True, display the guessed letters list.
 Check if the player has used all their word guesses:
 If yes, display a game over message and end the game.
-Display the total number of letter guesses and word guesses made by the player.
+Display the total number of letter guesses and word guesses made by the user.
+Use the chosen word and label it to be used in the y axis.
+Count the number of times user input was taken, label it on the x axis.
+Using both, create a scatter plot to connect the word guessed and the number of guesses to show as a graph at the end of the game.
-2. Create an instance of the WordGuessingGame class with a word bank and theme.
+3. Create an instance of the WordGuessingGame class with a word bank and theme.
-3. Call the play_game() method to start the game.
+4. Call the play_game() method to start the game.

 Credit to Ethan Varghese for some help in brainstorming and checking my code.